aelliott1485/aelliott1485.github.io/autocomments.cr.md

 ###[Q] SQL need more info
 Please read the [sql tag wiki](https://codereview.stackexchange.com/tags/sql/info) - especially the **Question Guidelines** section.
 Before reviewing this code, it would be helpful to have some more information about the data.

+###[Q] Need more context
+This question lacks any indication of what the code is intended to achieve.
+To help reviewers give you better answers, please add sufficient context to your question, including a title that summarises the purpose of the code.
+We want to know **why** much more than **how**.
+The more you tell us about [what your code is for](https://meta.codereview.stackexchange.com/q/1226), the easier it will be for reviewers to help you.
+The title needs an [edit] to simply [state the task](https://meta.codereview.stackexchange.com/q/2436).

 ###[A] Nothing insightful
 This answer doesn't really offer much for the OP.
 Please (re-) read [The help center page _How do I write a good answer?_](https://$SITEURL$/help/how-to-answer).
 Note it states: "_Every answer must make at least one **insightful observation** about the code in the question.
 Answers that merely provide an alternate solution with no explanation or justification do not constitute valid $SITENAME$ answers and may be deleted._"